Liouville PDE-based sliced-Wasserstein flow: Main Results and Discussion

+Table \ref{image_FID} shows Frechet Inception Distance (FID), and Tables \ref{convergence_image} and \ref{image_MSE_KS} show training and testing losses at convergence and for SWF (barycenter) and Liouville PDE-based SWF (barycenter) using the best-performing configurations from the MNIST and CelebA datasets.
+Boldface indicates the lower FID and loss/variance within each training or testing comparison.
+Liouville PDE-based SWF (barycenter) has moderately improved SWF (barycenter) in the convergence of loss and/or variance as well as MSE and/and KS.
+In regards to the image generation metric (FID), Liouville PDE-based SWF has slightly outperformed SWF.

-\subsection{\textbf{Case Study 3: Fair regression with sliced Wasserstein barycenter}}
+\subsection{Case Study 4: Fair regression with sliced Wasserstein barycenter}

 \textbf{Communities and Crime (CRIME)} ~~~The CRIME dataset contains socio-economic, law enforcement, and crime data about communities in the US \citep{redmond2002} with 1994 examples.
 The task is to predict the number of violent crimes per $10^5$ population (normalized to [0,1]) with race as the protected attribute.
-Following \citep{calders2013}, Chzhen et al. 2020 made a binary sensitive attribute $s$ as to the percentage of black population, which yielded 970 instances of $s=1$ with a mean crime rate 0.35 and 1024 instances of $s=-1$ with a mean crime rate 0.13.
+Following \citet{calders2013}, \citealt{chzhen2020} made a binary sensitive attribute $s$ as to the percentage of the black population, which yielded 970 instances of $s=1$ with a mean crime rate 0.35 and 1024 instances of $s=-1$ with a mean crime rate 0.13.
+For each community (sample), the sensitive attribute PctRace is categorized among Black, White, and Asian populations with the maximum racial proportion.

-\textbf{Health care spending} ~~~ \cite{Zink2019} selected a random sample of 100,000 enrollees from the IBM MarketScan Research Databases.
-Diagnosed health conditions took the form of the established Hierarchical Condition Caterogy (HCC) variables created for risk adjustment.
-We considered the 79 HCC variables currently used in Medicare Advantage risk adjustment formulas and retained the 62 HCCs that had at least 30 enrolles with the conditition.
+\textbf{Health care spending} ~~~ \citet{Zink2019} selected a random sample of 100,000 enrollees from the IBM MarketScan Research Databases.
+Diagnosed health conditions took the form of the established Hierarchical Condition Category (HCC) variables created for risk adjustment.
+We considered the 79 HCC variables currently used in Medicare Advantage risk adjustment formulas and retained the 62 HCCs that had at least 30 enrollees with the condition.
+The sensitive attributes are age of participants (AGE), binary indicator for female (sexF), and total payments (totpay).

+Liouville PDE-based SWF barycenter does mostly improve the accuracy (MSE) and/or fairness (KS) in the mean values and/or variances in comparison to the standard SWF barycenter (Table \ref{crime_health_MSE_KS}).